hcbiophys/tcells_paper_code/README.md

 * To scatter some attributes (e.g. the examples given) such that hovering over a point gives the cell ID and frame number, uncomment the function:\
 *cells.scatter_annotate('speed_uropod', 'speed_centroid')*

-* To plot how dimensionality varies along PC 1 (Supplementary Fig. 2d), the transition from spherical to polarised, uncomment the function:\
+* (Supplementary Fig. 2d) To plot how dimensionality varies along PC 1, the transition from spherical to polarised, uncomment the function:\
 *cells.expl_var_bar_plot()*

-* To plot the difference in spherical harmonic spectra between subpopulations across PC 1 (Supplementary Fig. 2e), uncomment the function:\
+* (Supplementary Fig. 2e) To plot the difference in spherical harmonic spectra between subpopulations across PC 1, uncomment the function:\
 *#cells.low_high_PC1_vecs()*